A: Yes, it’s ok to clean after pest control once the application is dry and the technician has let you know the timeframe that is ok to clean.

 On that note, you also want to wash any dishes and utensils left out, run them through the dishwasher if you have one.
 Also, make sure you wipe down all kitchen surfaces with Lysol or soapy water and dry them well.

-Trust Champions Pest Control For All Your Preventative Needs
+Trust Champion Pest Control For All Your Preventative Needs

 Champions is consistently rated one of the best pest control companies in Houston and for good reason.
 We always put your safety and comfort first.